huangxin77/firework_sdk_official/README.md

 # How to integrade firework video feed in your application using FireworkSDK?
 FireworkSDK provides two options to integrate Firework video feed in your application.
 - Fragment: This out of box solution.
 You can add FireworkVideoFeed fragment into your view hierarchy and you are good to go.
+We highly recommend you use this approach.
 - VideoView: This is custom view and wraps FireworkVideoPlayer.
 It will play the video that you set with setVideo method.

 We will discuss both of these approaches in the subsequent sections.